Male and female Eastern Bluebirds. Photo: Patricia Pierce/Flickr/CC by 2.0.

 Mating with other birds outside the mated pair may be opportunistic rather than something sought after by the bird engaging in extra-pair copulations.

 These studies took place in North Carolina, U. S., and Ontario, Canada.
-The wide separation between study sites suggests that the practice of extra-pair copulation is widespread across the species’ range.
+The wide separation between study sites suggests that the practice of extra-pair copulation is widespread across the bluebirds’ range.

 The male Bluebird tries to make sure the brood is his.